variani/talks/README.md

 ### 2016

 4. _GWAS is dead.
 Results from the GAIT2 projects._, The joint meeting between Sant Pau & UNIGE, July 1, 2016 [[html](http://tinyurl.com/talkGAIT2GWAS2016)], [[source^](https://github.com/ugcd/GAIT2/tree/master/planning/02-2016/talk-gait2-gwas-2016)]
 3. _lme4qtl: an efficient and flexible QTL mapper.
-Application to the GAIT2 data set_, UGCD seminars, May 17, 2016 [[html](http://variani.github.io/talks/2016/01-lme4qtl-eshg16/index-ugcd.html)], [[source](https://github.com/variani/talks/tree/gh-pages/2016/01-lme4qtl-eshg16)]
+Application to the GAIT2 data set_, The UGCD seminars, May 17, 2016 [[html](http://variani.github.io/talks/2016/01-lme4qtl-eshg16/index-ugcd.html)], [[source](https://github.com/variani/talks/tree/gh-pages/2016/01-lme4qtl-eshg16)]
     * Results of the discussion about ABO coding (Souto)
         * Homozygous `O1/O1`, `O1/O2` and `O2/O2` genotypes are `1`, others are `0`.
         * Carriers of `A1` such as `A1/*` or `A1/A1` are `1`, others are `0`.